-Interestingly, the problem of finding an update schedule which minimizes the node interactions in an n-node network is already computationally hard for k = 3 policies, which could in principle be updated consistently in a R = 2-round schedule.
-In this section, we first establish a connection to the SCS problem, limited to instances in which each sequence has length 2 and each character appears in at most 3 sequences.
+Interestingly, the problem of finding an update schedule which minimizes the node interactions in an n-node network is already computationally hard for k = 3 policies, which could in principle be updated consistently in an R = 2-round schedule.
+The remainder of this section is dedicated to the proof of the following theorem:

+Theorem 1.
+Computing an optimal update schedule which minimizes the number of touches is NP-hard for k = 3 policies.
+This holds even if each policy individually could be updated consistently in R = 2 rounds.

+To prove the claim, we first establish a connection to the SCS problem, limited to instances in which each sequence has length 2 and each character appears in at most 3 sequences.
 We will refer to this problem by SCS(2,3).

 Generally, the SCS problem is defined as follows.
-Given two sequences $X = (x_1, \ldots, x{\ell_1})$ and $Y = (y_1, \ldots, y{\ell_2})$ , a sequence $s = (u_1, \ldots, u{\ell_3})$ is a common supersequence of Xand Y if s is a supersequence of both X and Y: X and Y can be derived from s by deleting some elements without changing the order of the remaining elements.
+Given two sequences $X = (x_1, ..., x{\ell_1})$ and $Y = (y_1, ..., y{\ell_2})$, a sequence $s = (u_1, ..., u{\ell_3})$ is a common supersequence of Xand Y if s is a supersequence of both X and Y: X and Y can be derived from s by deleting some elements without changing the order of the remaining elements.
 A shortest common supersequence is a common supersequence of minimal length.
 For example, for X = abcbdab and Y = bdcaba, s = abdcabdabis the shortest supersequence.
-The SCS(2,3) problem variant where each sequence has length two and each character appears in at most 3 sequences was proven to be $\mathcal{NP}$ -hard by Timkovskii [40].
+The SCS(2,3) problem variant where each sequence has length two and each character appears in at most 3 sequences was proven to be \mathcal{NP} -hard by Timkovskii [50].